First-order tree-to-tree functions: Decomposing the unfolding function

 We present the prime functions which will replace the unfolding in Figures~\ref{fig:prime-for-shallow-terms}--\ref{fig:weak-unfolding}.
 Prime functions of Figure~\ref{fig:prime-for-shallow-terms} describe the behaviour of the shallow term datatype.
 Figure~\ref{fig:additional-prime-for-fold} contains some additional laws for the fold datatype and Figure~\ref{fig:additional-distrib-prime} contains some new ditributivity laws.
 Prime functions of Figure~\ref{fig:weak-unfolding} are weak versions of the unfolding function, containing no form of iteration.

 Note that some of these functions were already presented in Appendix~\ref{sec:definition-of-shallow-unfolding} to define formally the unfolding function: distributivity of shallow terms over fold, distributivity of shallow terms over product (Figure~\ref{fig:additional-distrib-prime}), and the matching function (Figure~\ref{fig:weak-unfolding}).
 In appendix~\ref{sec:definition-of-shallow-unfolding}, those functions were introduced in a very formal (hence verbose) way.
 In this appendix, we made the opposite choice of giving only informal definitions trough some hopefully clear and unambiguous pictures.
+The main result of this section is that the unfolding can be replaced by the more atomic functions of Figures~\ref{fig:prime-for-shallow-terms}--\ref{fig:weak-unfolding}, in presence of the prime functions presented in Section~\ref{sec:derivable-functions}, as stated in the following theorem